symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 Consider the following scenarios:

-A. Bob does not want to announce TX2.
-Alice will receive her funds back after 94 hours.
+✅ Bob does not want to announce TX2: Alice will receive her funds back after 94 hours.

-B. Alice does not want to swap tokens by signing Tx3.
-Bob will receive his refund after 84h.
+✅ Alice does not want to swap tokens by signing TX3: Bob will receive his refund after 84h.
 Alice will unlock her funds as well after 94 hours.

-C. Alice signs and announces TX3, receiving Bob's funds.
-Bob will have time to sign TX4, as Tx1 validity is longer than Tx2.
+⚠️ Alice signs and announces TX3, receiving Bob's funds: Bob will have time to sign TX4, as TX1 validity is longer than TX2.

 The process is atomic but should be completed with lots of time before the deadlines.